-This is a news aggregator site developed by a group of researchers at MIT and elsewhere to give you control of your news consumption, as explained in this video.
+This is a free news aggregator and news analysis site developed by a group of researchers at MIT and elsewhere to improve your access to trustworthy news.

 This is work in progress, and as you can easily tell, there's lots of room for improvement!
 Please help us make it better by providing your feedback here.